runpod/docs/docs/serverless/workers/vllm/overview.md

 ## Key features

-- **Ease of Use**: Deploy any model using the `runpod/worker-vllm:latest` Docker image without the hassle of building custom Docker images, uploading heavy models, or waiting for lengthy downloads.
+- **Ease of Use**: Deploy any LLM using the pre-built Docker image without the hassle of building custom Docker images yourself, uploading heavy models, or waiting for lengthy downloads.
-- **OpenAI Compatibility**: Seamlessly integrate with OpenAI's API by adjusting only a few lines of code, supporting routes like Chat Completions, Completions, and Models, both in streaming and non-streaming modes.
+- **OpenAI Compatibility**: Seamlessly integrate with OpenAI's API by changing 2 lines of code, supporting Chat Completions, Completions, and Models, with both streaming and non-streaming.
-- **Dynamic Batch Size**: Experience rapid time-to-first-token responses with dynamic batch sizes, balancing performance and efficiency throughout your request.
+- **Dynamic Batch Size**: Experience the rapid time-to-first-token high of no batching combined with the high throughput of larger batch sizes.
+(Related to batching tokens when streaming output)
-- **Extensive Model Support**: From Gemma and DeepSeek MoE to OLMo, along with FP8 KV Cache support and Multi-LoRA readiness, expand your capabilities with a wide array of models and settings.
-- **Customization**: Tailor your deployment with custom chat templates, tokenization settings, and system configurations to fit your specific needs.
+- **Extensive Model Support**: Deploy almost any LLM from Hugging Face, including your own.
-- **Efficiency**: Utilize environment variables to fine-tune LLM settings, tokenizer options, system configurations, and more, ensuring optimal performance and resource utilization.
+- **Customization**: Have full control over the configuration of every aspect of your deployment, from the model settings, to tokenizer options, to system configurations, and much more, all done through environment variables.
+- **Speed**: Experience the speed of the vLLM Engine.
+- **Serverless Scalability and Cost-Effectiveness**: Scale your deployment to handle any number of requests and only pay for active usage.

 ## Compatible models